Function Induction and Task Generalization: An Interpretability Study with Off-by-One Addition: Circuit Validation and Analysis

 Previously, we constructed the function induction hypothesis based on our path patching results and its structural similarity to that of the induction heads mechanism.
-In this section, we dive deeper into the properties of the identified circuit by evaluating its quality and conducting additional analyses, with the goal of providing a more granular understanding of its behavior.
+In this section, we dive deeper into the identified circuit, aiming to provide a more granular understanding.

-\paragraph{Circuit Evaluation.} We begin our evaluation with head ablation, a common technique to validate a head's involvement in a specific model behavior \citep{halawi2023overthinking,wu2025retrieval}.
+\textbf{Initial Validation: Ablating FI Heads.} We begin our investigation with head ablation, a common technique to validate a head's involvement in a specific model behavior \citep{halawi2023overthinking,wu2025retrieval}.
 Here, we focus on { FI heads} and ``ablate'' a head by replacing its output in the forward pass on $x_{cont}$ with the corresponding head output in the forward pass on $x_{base}$.
 As shown in Fig.~\ref{fig:circuit-eval}(a), the complete, unablated model achieved an accuracy of 86\% on 16-shot off-by-one addition.
 Upon ablating the six { FI heads}, the model's behavior switched back to standard addition, resulting in 100\% accuracy on standard addition and 0\% on off-by-one addition.
 For a controlled comparison, we also ablated six randomly selected heads; these showed minimal influence on either the base or contrast accuracy.
 This set of results provides preliminary evidence that the six { FI heads} are necessary in off-by-one addition.

-We further conduct more rigorous evaluation of our circuit on the \textbf{faithfulness}, \textbf{completeness}, and \textbf{minimality} criteria introduced in \citep{wang2023interpretability}.
-Note that we focus on interpreting the ``off-by-one'' component of the task, rather than the standard addition component.
-Hence, these circuit evaluation metrics are adapted accordingly.
-The \textbf{faithfulness} metric measures whether a circuit $C$ has a similar performance to the full model $M$, \textit{i.e.}, whether $F(C, x_{cont})$ is close to $F(M, x_{cont})$, with $F(C, x)$ defined earlier in \S\ref{ssec:circuit-background}.
-We find that $F(M,x_{base})=7.17$, $F(M,x_{cont})=-1.26$, and $F(C,x_{cont})=0.56$, suggesting that $C$ recovers $\frac{7.17-0.56}{7.17-(-1.26)}=78.4\%$ of the performance of $M$.

-The \textbf{completeness} criterion evaluates whether for each subset $K \subseteq C$, the difference between $F(C\backslash K,x_{cont})$ and $F(M\backslash K,x_{cont})$ is small.
-In the following, we will omit the $x_{cont}$ term for brevity.
-We use various different sets (\textit{e.g.}, randomly or greedily selected) as $K$ and report the results in Fig.~\ref{fig:circuit-eval}(b).
-We find most points representing $(F(C\backslash K), F(M\backslash K))$ fall slightly below the $x=y$ line, while maintaining a monotonic trend, suggesting that the circuit $C$ is partially complete.
-This represents the best we can achieve with our current methodology.
-We also find that when $K$ is the set of all { PT heads} or all { FI heads}, both $f(C\backslash K)$ and $f(M\backslash K)$ are high, suggesting that the model favors $y_{base}$ in next-token generation (\textit{i.e.}, 3+3=6) and switches back to standard addition under these ablation conditions.
-These observations are consistent with our function induction hypothesis.